Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-In the renormalization of the E-H theory at the two-loop order we have to be prepared to absorb any divergence, which appears due to quantum corrections and this divergence requires quite exotic covariant counterterm (with six derivatives) - compare this one with the original E-H action containing two derivatives.
-The non-zero coefficient above signifies that the pure E-H theory is non-renormalizable at the two-loop order and the naive expectations from power-counting analysis hold true.
+In the renormalization of the E--H theory at the two-loop order, we have to be prepared to absorb any divergence, which appears due to quantum corrections and this divergence requires quite exotic covariant counterterm (with six derivatives)---compare this one with the original E--H action containing two derivatives.
+The non-zero coefficient above signifies that the pure E--H theory is non-renormalizable at the two-loop order and the naive expectations from power-counting analysis hold true.
 To renormalize such theory, even on-shell, we need a counterterm of the covariant form $C^{3}$ and such was not present in the original action.
-To make sense of the theory results at two loops we must ask for an additional datum besides the renormalized (effective) value of the Newton's constant; we must ask in experiments about the value of the coupling of the $C^{3}$ term and renormalize it with quantum corrections coming from two loops.
-This means that in this theory to make predictions accurate to order of two loops, we need additional parameter from the experiment.
-As can be easily guessed the situation gets worse at higher loop order (using here strict power-counting arguments), because we need more and more new data from experiments as renormalized values of new and new couplings staying in front of terms with higher and higher number of derivatives on the metric.
-(It is correct here to think after the example above that all the counterterms can be constructed as terms in powers of curvatures of Weyl tensors only.)
-The theory can make predictions at higher loop orders, but needs quite a lot of input data and that is why we call it a non-predictive one.
-Hence, we saw that the non-renormalizability leads to non-predictiveness of QFT models.